 - Fall – common mushroom, red mushroom, purple mushroom, and chanterelle

 Each of the seasonal forage items has a 25% chance of dropping.
-If you enjoy it, this could be the map for you, given foraging is the viable skill for this land.
+If you enjoy it, this could be the map for you, given foraging is a viable skill for this land.

 Of course, you can also fish here, though your chances of catching trash rather than an actual fish sits at 50%.
-Meanwhile, 5% of the time, you can catch woodskip, the other 45% tend to be pond fish – such as smallmouth bass, walleye, and perch – the ones you find in Cindersap Forest.
+Meanwhile, 5% of the time, you can catch the elusive Woodskip, the other 45% tend to be pond fish – such as Smallmouth Bass, Walleye, and Perch – the ones you find in Cindersap Forest.

-On the hill-top farm map, you have 1,648 tillable tiles, while a further 930 are non-tillable but build-able.
-Depending on your level, the Southwest hill-top will spawn stones, ore, and geodes.
-However, do be aware that large stumps, large logs, and boulders can block your path, and you must use the correct tool to get past.
+On the hilltop farm map, you have 1,648 tillable tiles, while a further 930 are non-tillable but buildable.
+Depending on your level, the Southwest hilltop will spawn stones, ore, and geodes.
+However, do be aware that large stumps, large logs, and boulders can block your path, and you must use the correct tool to get past them.
 As you may have guessed, mining is an essential skill for this land.

 Do you prefer combat to farming?
 If so, the wilderness farm could be for you.
 At night, you come face to face with monsters, which spawn, and scale, with your level.
 Oh, and one of these enemies is the Wilderness Golem, which spawns more often here than on any other map.
 Unsurprisingly, the viable skill for a wilderness farm is combat.